 Paramount Network

 Yellowstone will end with Season 5, Paramount has announced.
-The series' final episodes will premiere in November, while a currently untitled sequel series is in the works and set to debut in December.
-(No casting announcements have been made for the new series, but Matthew McConaughey is reportedly in talks to star.)
+At the time of the announcement in early May 2023, the show's final episodes were scheduled to premiere in November 2023, while a currently untitled sequel series was confirmed to be in the works and set to debut in December.
+However, the writers strike and the actors strike delayed both projects, and Season 5 is now set to return in November 2024.

-This news comes after months of speculation surrounding the question of whether Kevin Costner would return for the remainder of Season 5 (and a report that claimed Costner would leave the show after Season 5, before the final season news was announced).
-It still remains unclear how involved Costner will be in the final episodes, which Deadline reports will begin production in August.
+The news that the show will be ending came after months of speculation surrounding the question of whether Kevin Costner would return for the remainder of Season 5 (and a report that claimed Costner would leave the show after Season 5, before the final season news was announced).
+It still remains unclear how involved Costner will be in the final episodes.
+But in an eye-opening interview with The Hollywood Reporter in June 2023, Sheridan insisted that his intended ending is still in play, and The Hollywood Reporter says there are ongoing discussions with Costner's camp to film more scenes to wrap up his character.

 Yellowstone Season 5 Part 2 release date